KYO Kanoko Shibori (Tie-dyeing)

-Shaped resist tie-dyeing, or shibori has been carried out for over a thousand years in Japan and was used for the patterns on court dress.
-It is known as kanoko shibori, or literally "fawn spot tie-dyeing" because of its resemblance to the spots on a young fawn.
+Shape resist tie-dyeing, or shibori, has existed for over a thousand years in Japan and was used for the patterns on court dress.
+It is known as kanoko shibori, or literally "fawn spot” tie-dyeing because of its resemblance to the spots on a young fawn.

-From the Muromachi period (1333-1568) through to the beginning of the Edo period (1600-1868), the tsujigahana style of dyeing was extremely popular but by the middle of the Edo period, Kanoko shibori reached its Golden Age.
-Since then the skills of the shibori craftsman and woman have been passed on unfailingly from one generation to the next.
+From the Muromachi era (1333-1568) through to the beginning of the Edo era (1600-1868), the tsujigahana style of dyeing was extremely popular, but by the middle of the Edo era, Kanoko Shibori reached its Golden Age.
+Since then, shibori artisan skills have been passed on from one generation to the next.

-There are no other examples of tie-dyeing where the ties are as fine and accurate as they are in the kanoko shibori techniques known as hitta shibori and hitome shibori or have such a distinctive three dimensional quality.
-Patterns are expressed using a combination of the individual qualities of each technique.
-Kanoko shibori is used to create patterns on kimono cloths and obi sashes of different types as well as for a variety of other products including wall-hangings and various interior articles.
+There are no other examples of tie-dyeing with such fine and accurate binding as the Kanoko Shibori techniques, known as as hitta shibori and hitome shibori, nor do any others have such distinctive three-dimensional qualities.
+Patterns are expressed through a combination of the individual qualities of each technique.
+Kanoko Shibori is used to create patterns on kimono fabric and obi sashes, as well as products including wall-hangings and interior articles.

-The refinement of the binding techniques employed in the hitta shibori and hitome shibori methods known as kanoko, as well as the unique three-dimensional effect produced by such binding, are unparalleled even among fabrics dyed with shibori techniques.
-Furthermore, the expressive power possessed by each individual binding technique is further enhanced in patterns produced by combining different techniques.
+The refinement of the binding techniques employed in the hitta shibori and hitome shibori methods known as kanoko, as well as the unique three-dimensional effect produced by these techniques, are unparalleled even among other fabrics dyed with shibori techniques.
+Furthermore, the expressive power of individual binding technique is further enhanced in patterns produced by combining techniques.

 How to make

-Rough sketches are drawn directly on the fabric which is then tied by craftsmen with individual expertise in each technique.
-Next, the fabric is dyed by immersion after “oke-shibori” and “boshi-shibori” (resist dyeing for multicolor dyeing) are performed.
-Then, the fabric is dried and the threads are removed.
-Finally the fabric is steamed and tentered.
+Rough sketches are drawn directly on the fabric before it is bound by craftsmen with expertise in their respective technique.
+Next, the fabric is dyed by immersion after oke shibori and boshi shibori (resist dyeing for multicolor dyeing).
+Then, the fabric is dried and the threads are removed before the fabric is steamed and tentered.